oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

   }
 }
 ~~~~~~~~~~~
-{: #example title=Example Illustrating Sub-optimal Use of the ACL Model with a Prefix List}
+{: #example title="Example Illustrating Sub-optimal Use of the ACL Model with a Prefix List"}

 Such configuration is suboptimal for both:
 - Network controllers that need to manipulate large files.
 All or a subset fo this configuration will need to be passed to the undelrying network devices.
 - Devices may receive such confirguration and thus will need to maintain it locally.

 (#example_1) depicts an example of an optimized strcuture:

 ~~~~~~~~~~~
 {